Dosage Form: tablet

 Patients planning to undergo any surgery and/or anesthesia should be told to inform their physician that they are taking an ACE inhibitor that has a long duration of action.

-Female patients of childbearing age should be told about the consequences of exposure to Trandolapril tablets during pregnancy.
+Female patients of childbearing age should be told about the consequences of exposure to Trandolapril during pregnancy.
 Discuss treatment options with women planning to become pregnant.
 Patients should be asked to report pregnancies to their physicians as soon as possible.

 Dual Blockade of the Renin-Angiotensin System (RAS)

 Dual blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
-Closely monitor blood pressure, renal function and electrolytes in patients on Trandolapril tablets and other agents that affect the RAS.
+Closely monitor blood pressure, renal function and electrolytes in patients on Trandolapril and other agents that affect the RAS.